tangowithcode/tango_with_django_2/manuscript/chapter18-ajax.md

 This code binds a `keypress` event (when a user presses a key on their keyboard/smartphone screen) when the `search-input` element is focused.
 In other words, when the user types a letter into the search box, the code is fired.
 The value of the input box (`$(this).val()`) is then extracted, and passed to an AJAX `GET` request.
 We wrap the string provided up by the user in a dictionary-like object, again to help construct the correct URL and querystring.

 Once the server responds, the anonymous function is called, with `data` containing the response -- or list of categories that match the user's query.
 This list is then simply placed inside the `categories-listing` `<div>` element we updated earlier -- replacing any existing content within the `<div>`.
-Job done.
 Have a look at the screenshots below to see the new functionality in action.

 {id="fig-exercises-suggestion"}
 ![An example of the inline category suggestions.
 Notice how the suggestions populate and change as the user types each character.](images/exercises-suggestion.png)